Who We Are

 What is an SSO?

 In 2008, the GA General Assembly passed HB1133 which established the Qualified Education Expense Tax Credit Program that allows individuals and corporations in Georgia to receive a dollar-for-dollar income tax credit for amounts contributed towards a qualified SSO.
+The latest version of the legislation (last revised in 2022) is here.

 What does Learning to Serve do?